 Finally, while sitting in the University of Wyoming student union in 1999 (during the trial of Aaron McKinney) I was approached by a young man and woman who were definitely not from Wyoming.
 They were from New York and they found me to ask for help because they wanted to “make a play” about Matt’s death.
 At first I thought they we nuts, but of course we all know that the Laramie Project – and now the Epilogue – would become one of the most impactful things to come out of Matt’s death.
 Performed around the world thousands of times, in big cities, small towns and high school and community theaters, it has changed the hearts, minds and in many cases the lives of those who are onstage and in the audience.

-Today, I am blessed to have an amazing wife, a beautiful daughter, a successful public interest PR firm that focuses on LGBT issues (you can take the girl out of GLAAD, but not the GLAAD out of this girl) and sit on the boards of Tectonic Theater Project and the Matthew Shepard Foundation.
+Today, I am blessed to continue this work as a public interest PR consultant that focuses primarily on LGBT issues.
+You can take the girl out of GLAAD, but not the GLAAD out of this girl.
+I am on the board of the Tectonic Theater Project and support the Matthew Shepard Foundation in any way I can.
 As a perpetual tomboy and pretty shy kid, I would have never dreamed of a life like this and I have GLAAD to thank for so much of what I have learned and experienced.